-The tone of Bush Administration statements is that North Korea should withdraw unilaterally its artillery and rocket launchers from the DMZ in order to facilitate negotiations with the United States.
+Bush Administration statements hold that North Korea should withdraw unilaterally its artillery and rocket launchers from the DMZ in order to facilitate negotiations with the United States.
 According to the Washington Post, February 2, 2002, Secretary of State Colin Powell said that North Korea should remove its artillery from the DMZ as a good will gesture.
 President Bush stated on February 16, 2002, that North Korea would "be told directly by us during conversations. . .Move your arms back" from the DMZ.
-This stated, near-term goal of North Korean force pullbacks contrasts sharply with the U.S.-South Korean announcement of February 27, 2002, of a joint study since September 2001 on conventional force reductions.
-According to the announcement, the study so far concentrated only on confidence-building measures with North Korea (military exchanges of personnel and information) as a short- to medium-range goal.
-The study postulates actual force reductions as a more distant objective.
+This stated goal of near-term North Korean force pullbacks contrasts sharply with a U.S.-South Korean study announced on February 27, 2002, on conventional force reductions.
+The study concentrated on confidence-building measures with North Korea (military exchanges of personnel and information) as a short- to medium-range goal.
+The study postulates actual force reductions as a distant objective.
 The study plans in the future to examine strategy and the details of actual force reductions.
+Some observers believe that this joint study suggests that the Bush Administration has de-emphasized seeking conventional forces reductions and pullbacks in favor of more modest confidence-building proposals, which date back to the 1980s.
+They attribute this to South Korean opposition to negotiations on conventional forces, possible opposition from elements of the U.S. military, and the Bush Administration's reluctance to offer North Korea reciprocal military measures involving U.S. forces.